JKZH-Cyber/Honeypot-Project/README.md

 - Vultr: I deployed and managed a virtual private server to host honeypots, ensuring scalability and network isolation.
 - TPOT: I implemented a multi-honeypot environment using TPOT (Docker-based) to simulate a variety of attack vectors, including SSH (Cowrie), malware capture (Dionaea), and web application exploits (Glastopf).
-- ELK Stack (Elasticsearch, Logstash, Kibana): I utilized the ELK stack to collect, store, and visualize attack data from honeypots in real time.
+- ELK Stack (Elasticsearch, Logstash, Kibana): I utilized the ELK stack to collect, store, and visualize attack data from honeypots in real-time.
 - Firewall: I configured Vultr firewalls to restrict access and ensure proper isolation of honeypots.
 - Docker: I utilized Docker to containerize the honeypots.
 - Ubuntu Linux: I used Ubuntu Linux as the base operating system for the honeypots.
 Its compatibility with Docker and TPOT made it ideal for setting up and managing multiple honeypots in the cloud environment.